spencerfliao/notes/content/Books/Why Zebras Don't Get Ulcers.md

 Everything bad in human health now is not caused by stress, nor is it in our power to cure ourselves of all our worst medical nightmares merely by reducing stress and thinking healthy thoughts full of courage and spirit and love.
 Would that it were so.
 And shame on those who would profit from selling this view.

 This period, moreover, gave rise to the verb burking, named after one William Burke, the aging resurrectionist who pioneered the practice of luring beggars in for a charitable meal and then strangling them for a quick sale to the anatomists.
 (Ironic-ending department: Burke and his sidekick, after their execution, were handed over to the anatomists.
-Their dissection included particular attention to their skulls, with an attempt to find phrenological causes of their heinous crimes.)
+Their dissection included particular attention to their skulls, with an attempt to find phrenological causes of their heinous crimes.) ^383526

 ### 9 Stress And Pain

 The strength of a pain signal, for example, can depend on what other sensory information is funneled to the spine at the same time.
 This, it turns out, is why it feels great to have a massage when you have sore muscles.
 Chronic, throbbing pain can be inhibited by certain types of sharp, brief sensory stimulation.

-Experiencing a good vigorous mauling massage inhibitsa the dull throbbing pain of sore muscles for a while.
+Experiencing a good vigorous mauling massage inhibits the dull throbbing pain of sore muscles for a while.
 An insect bite throbs and itches unbearably, and we often scratch hard right around it to dull the pain.
 Or we’ll pinch ourselves.
-In all these cases, the slow chronic pain pathway is shut down for up to a few minutes.
+In all these cases, the slow chronic pain pathway is shut down for up to a few minutes. ^730939

+Consider three scenarios involving pain.
+First, a soldier is in the middle of some appalling battle, people being slaughtered all around.
+He is injured—not life-threatening, but serious enough to warrant evacuation.
+Second, consider someone with advanced liver cancer, administered an experimental drug.
+Within a few days, her gut hurts like hell, a sign of the drug killing the tumor cells.
+Or third, someone is abrading their rear end raw while enthusiastically having sex on a rough carpet.
+What do they all have in common?
 Their pain’s not going to seem all that painful—the war’s over for me; the drug’s working; what carpet?
-The brain’s interpretation of pain can be extremely subjective.
+The brain’s interpretation of pain can be extremely subjective. ^e0ef04

-It turned out that patients who had views of trees from their windows requested significantly less pain medication than those who looked out on blank walls.
+A scientist examined a decade’s worth of records at a suburban hospital, noting how many painkillers were requested by patients who had just had gallbladder surgery.
+It turned out that patients who had views of trees from their windows requested significantly less pain medication than those who looked out on blank walls. ^bf40ca

 ### 10 Stress And Memory